p2sr/SourceAutoRecord/README.md

 ### Demo Parser
 - `sar_time_demo [demo_name]` parses a demo and prints some useful information about it
-  - Passing an empty string will take the last recorded demo from demo recorder or the last played demo from the demo player
+  - Passing an empty string will take the last played demo from the demo player
 - `sar_time_demo_dev` prints demo's console commands and packets when using `sar_time_demo`
   - Use `con_log [file_name]` to export the extra data into a file
 - `sar_time_demos [demo_name] [demo_name2] [etc.]` parses multiple demos